-Medial Branch Nerve Block Injection
+Medial Branch Nerve Injection

-Medial branch nerves are located in your back and neck stemming from your spinal nerve into the facet joins of our spine.
+Medial branch nerves are located in your back and neck stemming from your spinal nerves into the facet joints of our spine.
 Our facet joints can be a significant source of low back pain.
 This pain is communicated through the medial branch nerves.
 The facet joints are pairs of small bones in your low back that are crucial to allowing our spine to bend and twist to accommodate our bodies moving.
 Facet joint syndrome is a painful condition that produces low back pain.

 If you are suffering from chronic low back pain that lasts for more than 12 weeks, and have failed conservative treatments such as over the counter medication, and physical therapy, you could benefit from medial branch block.